carousell/ViewModelAdapter/README.md

       }
   }
   ```
-- Create list of `ViewHolder` classes extends `ViewModelHolder` to interact with your corresponding `ViewModel`.
+- Create a list of `ViewHolders` that extends `ViewModelHolder` to interact with your corresponding `ViewModel`.
+The following methods should be implemented:
-  There are two method need to implement:
-  - onBind: Observe to any `LiveData` or other components when `ViewHolder` is bind to new `ViewModel`.
-  - onUnbind: Unsubscribe to any `LiveData` or other components when `ViewHolder` is unbind to existing `ViewModel`.
+  - onBind: Subscribe to the data sources (LiveData, RxJava, etc) provided by your ViewModel.
+  - onUnbind: Unsubscribe to the data sources (LiveData, RxJava, etc) provided by your ViewModel.

   Example:
   ```kotlin